Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

 The Liwa Fatemiyoun became involved in multiple operations throughout Syria, including in Darra, Aleppo, and Palmyra.
 In March 2016, they fought in the recapture of Palmyra from the Islamic State.
 During the Aleppo offensive (July–August 2016), a commander of the Fatemiyoun brigade was killed.
 In 2017, the unit helped countering a major rebel offensive in northern Hama Governorate, and later aided a pro-government offensive in the Syrian Desert that aimed at reaching the Iraqi border.
 In course of the latter campaign, Mohammad Hosseini (also known as "Salman") was killed as he stepped on an anti-personnel mine.
-Hussaini had served as the intelligence chief of Liwa Fatemiyoun's Hazrat-e-Fatemeh Zahra Brigade.
+Hosseini had served as the intelligence chief of Liwa Fatemiyoun's Hazrat-e-Fatemeh Zahra Brigade.
 Following the successful conclusion of this offensive, the Liwa Fatemiyoun took part in the campaign to capture all of central Syria from the IS.
 Anwar Yawri, another commander of Liwa Fatemiyoun, was killed during these operations.
 The unit later took part in the Eastern Syria campaign (September–December 2017), and helped to break the Islamic State's siege on Deir ez-Zor.